Skip to main content

 Listen

 Tempe Public Art aspires to cultivate a unique community identity that advances Tempe as a vibrant and progressive destination.
-Tempe's diverse collection of permanent and temporary public art complements the natural and built environment through innovative place-making, installations and infrastructure enhancements.
-Tempe Public Art promotes artistic expression which brings people together to strengthen Tempe's sense of community and place.
+Tempe's diverse collection of permanent and temporary public art complements the natural and built environment through innovative placemaking, installations, and infrastructure enhancements.
+Tempe Public Art promotes artistic expression that brings people together to strengthen Tempe's sense of community and place.

 Public Art Maps